Milestones in Microbiology

 Location.
 40° 28.85′ N, 74° 26.333′ W. Marker is in New Brunswick, New Jersey, in Middlesex County.
 Marker is on Lipman Dr, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 88 Lipman Dr, New Brunswick NJ 08901, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Selman Waksman and Antibiotics (a few steps from this marker); The Indian Trail (approx. 0.4 miles away); The Ravine Bridge (approx. 0.4 miles away); Anshe Emeth Memorial Temple (approx. ¾ mile away); Guest House (approx. 0.8 miles away); Purple Heart Memorial (approx. 0.9 miles away); College Hall (approx. 0.9 miles away); New Brunswick Civil War Monument (approx. 0.9 miles away).
 Touch for a list and map of all markers in New Brunswick.

 Credits.
 This page was last revised on November 2, 2016.
-This page originally submitted on November 1, 2016, by Matthew Drews of Somerville, New Jersey.
-This page has been viewed 188 times since then and 19 times this year.
+It was originally submitted on November 1, 2016, by Matthew Drews of Somerville, New Jersey.
+This page has been viewed 232 times since then and 8 times this year.
 Photos: 1, 2, 3. submitted on November 1, 2016, by Matthew Drews of Somerville, New Jersey. • Bill Pfingsten was the editor who published this page.